 Shaina Chauhan, Bandana Thakur, Komal Kashyap

 Members of the team recall some memorable moments.
-For instance at a camp organised in Kasauli Cantonment, they faced serious linguistic barrier as those attending the camp were families of army personnel from Tamil Nadu.
-They had to take help of sign language to ‘converse’.
-Rajnish Modgil, who belongs to Amritsar and is pursuing degree in Bachelors in Technology with specialisation in Computer Science, was prompted to join the organisation after his uncle, who was just 28,succumbed to cancer.
-“It took the family a long time to recover from the huge loss” he said.
+For instance, at a camp organised in Kasauli Cantonment, they faced serious linguistic barriers as those attending the camp were families of army personnel from Tamil Nadu.
+They had to take the help of sign language to ‘converse’.
+Rajnish Modgil, who belongs to Amritsar and is pursuing a degree in Bachelors in Technology with a specialisation in Computer Science, was prompted to join the organisation after his uncle, who was just 28, succumbed to cancer.
+“It took the family a long time to recover from the huge loss,” he said.
 This led him to try and help others, particularly with the early detection of the disease.
 “My family is fully supporting my efforts”, he added.
 Rajnish said that his association with the NGO has brought numerous changes in his lifestyle and he has gained tremendous confidence.